NeneWang/docs/paperless-research/documentation-oriented-work.md

 Design Heuristics
 - The objective is not to memorize, but to practice the implementation.
+- Not adding useless problems ideally - and focus on practicing the practical implementations of ideas. so is more like a append nearby while you go idea.

 - Reading documentation alone is likely useless.
 	- You want to practice by knowing how to use this ideas and which situations which means

+Examples of what goes in:
+- Interesting implementations of arguments to solve